A Reminder: You Can Bring Almost Any Food You Want to a Blue Jays Game

 So if you want to bring an extra-large pizza into the Jays game?
 Go nuts.
 A quarter chicken dinner?
 Feel free.
 A full Thanksgiving meal with turkey, gravy, stuffing, cranberry sauce, mashed potatoes, dinner rolls, squash and pumpkin pie?
 It’s a huge undertaking, but if you’re up for the task, you can bring it all into the Rogers Centre.

-The bottle size isn’t a hard-and-fast rule at every Blue Jays game, it really depends on how thorough security wants to be that particular day.
+The bottle size isn’t a hard-and-fast rule at every Blue Jays game, it depends on how thorough security is that particular day.
 At the very least, if you wanted to bring an entire backpack full of bottles of water, you certainly can.
+These bottles can be refilled at the stadium’s water fountains near the following sections: 107, 115, 125, 137, 207, 219, 229, 241, 507, 517, 529 and and 541.

 A pro tip is to grab a hot dog (or in the case of Colby Rasmus – a chicken dog) at one of the stands outside the dome, load it up with all the fixings, and enjoy it inside the Rogers Centre for a fraction of the price.

-For most fans, bringing in outside food is an absolute must to keep costs down, but also because the food offerings at Blue Jays games are often “uninspired” to put it lightly.
+For most fans, bringing in outside food is an absolute must to keep costs down, but also because the food offerings at Blue Jays games is “uninspired”, to put it lightly.

 Why spend an exorbitant amount of money on subpar ballpark food when you can bring in exactly what you want for free?
 Rather than spend $5.00 on a boiled hot dog and $5.50 for a bottle of water, why not do as Jake did and put that money towards some salami, a nice loaf of bread and some brie?